 Did you know that hospitals, clinics, and private practices are hiring more medical assistants each year?
 This career field is growing fast, particularly because the skills set is broad, allowing medical assistants to fill in any gaps in the healthcare workflow.
-But just what does a medical assistant do anyway?
+But what do medical assistants do anyway?

 Medical assistants are trained in administrative, patient-care, and diagnostic responsibilities.
 Their job descriptions vary greatly between workplaces, so all medical assistants don't do all of the things covered in this article.
 Still, a comprehensive training program will prepare a developing medical assistant for any possible roles he or she may be asked to fill.
-Read on to learn what a medical assistant does day to day.
+Read on to answer your question of what do medical assistants do day to day.

 Medical assistants can be responsible for a wide variety of administrative tasks, ranging from basic clerical duties to complex billing and coding.
 Many spend a lot of their time filing, faxing, and making sure that supplies are refilled.
 Some medical assistants are responsible for medical transcription, the process by which a doctor's voice recorded notes are typed, or less commonly written, into a patient's chart.
 Depending on the setting in which he or she works, a medical assistant may be asked to specialize in administrative duties or combine their administrative tasks with patient-care and diagnostic tasks to fill a wider set of healthcare needs.